dsakic/College/README.md

 The page must be adapted to all devices.

 # 4 task
+Create the footer of the frontend interface.

+We rely on the previous task.
+Under the HTML5 standard, make the footer of your frontend interface.
+Place the text in the footer as desired, eg Copyright © Use the icons for connecting social networks and links to them as needed. necessarily put a link to your Github repository with the picture as it is in the example.

+HINT:

+Mandatory elements are html, head, body, header, main, nav, footer

+The page must be adapted to all devices.

 # 5 task
 # 6 task
 # 7 task